connormcmk/option/gitcoin.md

 2. “Every year, we only leach 100,000 liters of pollution into the river”
 3. “Future generations, when asked, will be willing to pay $10 million for the healthier community and ecosystem they enjoy thanks to the reduction in pollution”

 By taking this action, the mining company reduces the amount of negative money Option places in their account.
 However, this isn't the end of the story.
-Now all the money that was bet by the mining company and the local community come into play.
+Now all the money that was predicted by the mining company and the local community come into play.
 That money becomes a bounty which can be paid to researchers and journalists for helping to refine the accuracy of the predictions.

 ### Disverifier Selection
 How do these journalists and researchers get selected and paid?
 That's one question this grant will fund.